aa32555/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -DEFER_ALLOCATE
 ~~~~~~~~~~~~~~~~

-With -DEFER_ALLOCATE, GT.M instructs the file system to create the database file as a sparse file.
+With -DEFER_ALLOCATE, YottaDB instructs the file system to create the database file as a sparse file.
 Before using -DEFER_ALLOCATE, ensure that your underlying file system supports sparse files.
-By default UNIX file systems, and GT.M, use sparse (or lazy) allocation, which defers actual allocation until blocks are first written.
+By default UNIX file systems, and YottaDB, use sparse (or lazy) allocation, which defers actual allocation until blocks are first written.
 The format of the DEFER_ALLOCATE qualifier is:

 .. parsed-literal::
    -[NO]DEFER_ALLOCATE

-* Utilities such as du report typically show lower disk space usage for a database file with -DEFER_ALLOCATE because GT.M instructs the file system to defer disk space allocation to the time when there is an actual need.
-With -NODEFER_ALLOCATE, such utilities report higher disk space usage count as GT.M instructs the file system to preallocate disk space without waiting for a need to arise.
+* Utilities such as du report typically show lower disk space usage for a database file with -DEFER_ALLOCATE because YottaDB instructs the file system to defer disk space allocation to the time when there is an actual need.
+With -NODEFER_ALLOCATE, such utilities report higher disk space usage count as YottaDB instructs the file system to preallocate disk space without waiting for a need to arise.

 * -DEFER_ALLOCATE makes database file extensions lighter weight.
 However, disk activity may tend towards causing fragmentation.